mukilar/Automobile-dataset/README.md

 # Automobile-dataset
-Building a good prediction model on a simple dataset using python in the Jupyter Notebook.
+Building a good prediction model on a simple dataset in python using Jupyter Notebook.